doohed/doohed/README.md

 <br/>
 <br/>

-I'm a developer who enjoys building fast, modern web applications and occasionally breaking things in the process.
-I work professionally on full-stack web development, and I'm always picking up something new. <br/>
+I'm a developer who likes building software, learning new things and keep with the technology of taday's world.
-I also run Linux full-time and I'm currently studying it more seriously, with the goal of contributing to a distro.
+Also a linux enthusiast, rocking Debian for my personal rig rn.

 <br/>
 <br/>